oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * When updating an exsting CSAF document:

-  * it prefills all fields which have be present in the existing CSAF document
+  * prefills all fields which have be present in the existing CSAF document
-  * it adds a new item in `/document/tracking/revision_history[]`
+  * adds a new item in `/document/tracking/revision_history[]`
-  * it updates the following fields with the values given below or based on the templates from configuration:
+  * updates the following fields with the values given below or based on the templates from configuration:
       * `/document/csaf_version` with the value `2.0`
       * `/document/language`
       * `/document/notes`
         * `legal_disclaimer` (Terms of use from the configuration)
         * `general` (General Security recommendations from the configuration)
       * `/document/tracking/current_release_date` with the current date
       * `/document/tracking/generator` and children
       * the new item in `/document/tracking/revision_history[]`
         * `date` with the current date
         * `number` (based on the templates from configuration; default: latest_patch_version + 1)
       * `/document/tracking/status` with `draft`
       * `/document/tracking/version` with the value of `number` the latest `/document/tracking/revision_history[]` element
       * `/document/publisher` and children

 ### 5.1.7 Conformance Clause 7: CSAF post-processor

-A CSAF post-processor satisfies the "CSAF post-processor" conformance profile if:
+A CSAF post-processor satisfies the "CSAF post-processor" conformance profile if the post-processor:

-* It satisfies the "CSAF consumer" conformance profile.
+* satisfies the "CSAF consumer" conformance profile.
-* It satisfies the "CSAF producer" conformance profile.
+* satisfies the "CSAF producer" conformance profile.
-* It additionally satisfies those normative requirements in section 3 that are designated as applying to post-processors.
+* additionally satisfies those normative requirements in section 3 that are designated as applying to post-processors.

 ### 5.1.8 Conformance Clause 8: CSAF modifier

-A program satisfies the "CSAF modifier" conformance profile if:
+A program satisfies the "CSAF modifier" conformance profile if the program fulfills the two following groups of requirements:

+The program:

-* It satisfies the "CSAF post-processor" conformance profile.
+* satisfies the "CSAF post-processor" conformance profile.
-* It adds, deletes or modifies at least one property or object or value of a property.
+* adds, deletes or modifies at least one property or object or value of a property.
-* It does not emit any objects, properties, or values which, according to section 5, are intended to be produced only by CSAF translators.
+* does not emit any objects, properties, or values which, according to section 5, are intended to be produced only by CSAF translators.
-* It additionally satisfies the normative requirements given below.
+* satisfies the normative requirements given below.

+The resulting modified document:

-* The modified document must not have the same `/document/tracking/id` as the original document.
+* does not have the same `/document/tracking/id` as the original document.
 The modified document can use a completely new `/document/tracking/id` or compute one by appending the original `/document/tracking/id` as a suffix after an ID from the naming scheme of the issuer of the modified version.
 It should not use the original `/document/tracking/id` as a prefix.
-* The modified document must include a reference to the original advisory as first element of the array `/document/references[]`.
+* includes a reference to the original advisory as first element of the array `/document/references[]`.

 ### 5.1.9 Conformance Clause 9: CSAF translator

-A program satisfies the "CSAF translator" conformance profile if:
+A program satisfies the "CSAF translator" conformance profile if the program fulfills the two following groups of requirements:

+The program:

-* It satisfies the "CSAF post-processor" conformance profile.
+* satisfies the "CSAF post-processor" conformance profile.
-* It translates at least one value.
+* translates at least one value.
-* The translation must be of the same contents and form.
+* preserves the same semantics and form across translations.
-* It additionally satisfies the normative requirements given below and does not add or remove other elements than required below.
+* satisfies the normative requirements given below and does not add or remove other elements than required below.

+The resulting translated document:

-* The translated document must not have the same `/document/tracking/id` as the original document.
+* has not the same `/document/tracking/id` as the original document.
 The translated document can use a completely new `/document/tracking/id` or compute one by using the original `/document/tracking/id` as a prefix and add an ID from the naming scheme of the issuer of the translated version.
 It should not use the original `/document/tracking/id` as a suffix.
 If an issuer uses an CSAF translator to publish his advisories in multiple languages he may use the combination of original `/document/tracking/id` and translated `/document/lang` as a `/document/tracking/id` for the translated document.
-* The `/document/lang` property must be present and set to the language of the translation.
+* provides the `/document/lang` property with a value matching the language of the translation.
-* The `/document/source_lang` must contain the language of the original document (and should only be set by CSAF tranlators).
+* provides the `/document/source_lang` to contain the language of the original document (and should only be set by CSAF tranlators).
-* The translated document must include a reference to the original advisory as first element of the array `/document/references[]`.
+* includes a reference to the original advisory as first element of the array `/document/references[]`.
-* It may insert translations for elements in arrays of `references_t` after the first element.
+* may contain translations for elements in arrays of `references_t` after the first element.
 However, it must keep the original urls as references at the end.

 ### 5.1.10 Conformance Clause 10: CSAF consumer

-A consumer satisfies the "CSAF consumer" conformance profile if:
+A consumer satisfies the "CSAF consumer" conformance profile if the consumer:

-* It reads CSAF documents and interprets them according to the semantics defined in section 3.
+* reads CSAF documents and interprets them according to the semantics defined in section 3.
-* It satisfies those normative requirements in section 3 that are designated as applying to CSAF consumers.
+* satisfies those normative requirements in section 3 that are designated as applying to CSAF consumers.

 ### 5.1.11 Conformance Clause 11: CSAF viewer

-A viewer satisfies the "CSAF viewer" conformance profile if:
+A viewer satisfies the "CSAF viewer" conformance profile if the viewer fulfills the two following groups of requirements:

+The viewer:

-* It satisfies the "CSAF consumer" conformance profile.
+* satisfies the "CSAF consumer" conformance profile.
-* It additionally satisfies the normative requirements given below.
+* satisfies the normative requirements given below.

-* For each CVSS-Score in `/vulnerabilities[]/scores[]`:
+For each CVSS-Score in `/vulnerabilities[]/scores[]` the viewer:

-  * It must prefer the `vector` it there is an inconsistency between the `vector' and any other sibling attribute.
+* preferably shows the `vector` if there is an inconsistency between the `vector' and any other sibling attribute.
-  * It should prefer the item of `scores[]` for each `product_id` which has the highest CVSS Base Score and newest CVSS version (in that order) if a `product_id` is listed in more than one item of `scores[]`.
+* should prefer the item of `scores[]` for each `product_id` which has the highest CVSS Base Score and newest CVSS version (in that order) if a `product_id` is listed in more than one item of `scores[]`.

 ### 5.1.12 Conformance Clause 12: CSAF management system

-A CSAF management system satisfies the "CSAF management system" conformance profile if:
+A CSAF management system satisfies the "CSAF management system" conformance profile if the management system:

-* It satisfies the "CSAF viewer" conformance profile.
+* satisfies the "CSAF viewer" conformance profile.
-* It provides at least the following management functions:
+* provides at least the following management functions:
   * add new CSAF documents (e.g. from file system or URL) to the system
   * list all CSAF documents within the system
   * delete CSAF documents from the system